The Best Mardi Gras Party Ideas for a Family-Friendly Bash

 Once you have your Mardi Gras decorations squared away, it’s time to plan the menu.
 Good food is an essential for Mardi Gras—after all, it literally means Fat Tuesday!

 Your menu will vary depending on whether you’re hosting a brunch, mid-afternoon party or nighttime soiree, but you’ll probably want to serve up some New Orleans-inspired recipes to pay homage to the event’s cultural roots.
 This could mean heaping platters of beans and rice, bowls of jambalaya or gumbo or a delicious seafood dish!
-Here’s a list of our favorite Mardi Gras recipes to give you inspiration.
+Here’s a list of our best recipes for Mardi Gras to give you inspiration.

 Taste of Home